Shivam-Singh-Coder/Shivam-Singh-Coder/Profile.md

 1. **Rays Edutech Pvt.
 Ltd.**
-   - Description: Contributed as a full-stack web developer to the success of Krischo Enginner (p) Ltd., leveraging expertise in front-end and back-end technologies.
-Collaborated with a team to design, develop, and deploy innovative web applications aimed at enhancing educational experiences.
-Proficiently utilized HTML, CSS, JavaScript, jQuery for intuitive front-end design and in back-end python along with framework Django and MySQL as database.
+   - Description: Contributed as a full-stack web developer to the success of Krischo Engineer (p) Ltd., leveraging expertise in front-end and back-end technologies.
+Collaborated with a team to design, develop, and deploy innovative web applications to enhance educational experiences.
+Proficiently utilized HTML, CSS, JavaScript, and jQuery for intuitive front-end design and back-end Python along with the framework Django and MySQL as databases.
    - Technologies Used: Django, HTML, CSS, JavaScript, Ajax, jQuery, MySql
    - Link: https://raysonline.in

-2. **Project Name 2**
+2. **Tekward Helmet**
    - Description: [Brief description of the project]
    - Technologies Used: Django, React.js, PostgreSQL
    - Link: [Link to the project if available]

-3. **Project Name 3**
+3. **EduInfo Admission Academy**
+   - Description: [Brief description of the project]
+   - Technologies Used: Django, Bootstrap, MySQL
+   - Link: [Link to the project if available]

+4. **Krishco Engineer (P) Ltd.**
    - Description: [Brief description of the project]
    - Technologies Used: Django, Bootstrap, MySQL
    - Link: [Link to the project if available]